What is it?

-The CSPI says that despite the shortcomings of early research, there is a link between acesulfame potassium and cancer.
-There is also evidence that something called acetoacetamide (created in the body as it breaks Ace-K down) can lead to thyroid damage in lab animals.
+The CSPI says that despite the shortcomings of early research, there’s a link between Ace-K and cancer.
+There’s also evidence that something called acetoacetamide (created in the body as it breaks Ace-K down) can lead to thyroid damage in lab animals.

-Finally, a study determined that the chronic use of acesulfame K in male mice was linked to possible changes in brain function over a period of 40 weeks.
+Finally, a study determined that the chronic use of Ace-K in male mice was linked to possible changes in brain function over a period of 40 weeks.

-However, even with contrary evidence from the CSPI and elsewhere, the FDA and the European Union’s consumer protection agency are among those who maintain that acesulfame K is safe.
+However, even with contrary evidence from the CSPI and elsewhere, the FDA and the European Union’s consumer protection agency are among those who maintain that Ace-K is safe.

-If you are the type to exercise a better-safe-than-sorry approach when it comes to food additives with controversial backgrounds, it may be best to steer clear of acesulfame K.
+If you take a better-safe-than-sorry approach when it comes to food additives with controversial backgrounds, it may be best to steer clear of Ace-K.

 By reading the labels of the foods and drinks you purchase, you should be able to identify the sweetener.
 It will be listed as acesulfame potassium, acesulfame K, or Ace-K, according to the FDA.
 It could also be labeled under the brand names Sunnett or Sweet One.